pierreforstmann/mod_sqlite/INSTALL.md

 Error handling:

-If any errors occur mod_sqlite3 will set a special header in the HTTP response called 'X-SQLite-Error'.
+If any errors occur mod_sqlite will set a special header in the HTTP response called 'X-SQLite-Error'.
 'X-SQLite-Error' will contain the error that SQLite threw.